fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 ### Viewing a disk encryption key

-The disk encryption key allows you to reset a macOS host's password if you don't know it.
+The disk encryption key allows you to reset a macOS host's password if the password been forgotten.
 This way, if you plan to prepare a host for a new employee, you can login to it and erase all its content and settings.

 The key can be accessed by Fleet admin, maintainers, and observers.
 An event is tracked in the activity feed when a user views the key in Fleet.